Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 game theory -- prisoner's dilemma https://www.bennorthrop.com/Home/Blog/2007_11_17_prisoners_dilemma.php
 giftedness and talent https://campbellms.typepad.com/files/gagne-a-differentiated-model-of-giftedness-and-talent-dmgt.pdf https://www.gigers.com/matthias/gifted/gagne_dmgt.html
 go-for-it window = Large gaps between accelerating technologies and stagnating social norms create lucrative new business opportunities.
 But they are only available for a short time when people can capitalize on the difference between the real and perceived state of the world.
-For example, 2007 was the perfect time to launch the iPhone, but Google Glasses launched too early. good life questions https://radreads.co/10k-questions/ Goodhart’s Law = When a measure becomes a target, it ceases to be a good measure.
+For example, 2007 was the perfect time to launch the iPhone, but Google Glasses launched too early. goals -- S.M.A.R.T. -- 01 S (Specific) Make the goal specific to what you are trying to achieve.
+It should clearly define what you want to accomplish. goals -- S.M.A.R.T. -- 02 M (Measurable) Include measures and metrics where progress can be tracked and quantified.
+For bigger goals, include milestones that are steps toward the bigger goal. goals -- S.M.A.R.T. -- 03 A (Aspirational yet Achievable) Write Individual Goals that are within your control and influence, but make them aspirational – push yourself (and us) to be bold and ambitious!
+Discuss with your manager on how to establish a healthy amount of "stretch" in your goals, while referencing your Growth Profile, so that it can lead to significant impact. goals -- S.M.A.R.T. -- 04 R (Relevant) Align the goal with your team’s mission, values, department/team OKRs, and strategic and business objectives.
+Clearly articulate the reason(s) for pursuing the goal and how this contributes to our short- and long-term objectives. goals -- S.M.A.R.T. -- 05 T (Time-bound) Create a specific end date for the goal.
+This instills a sense of urgency and helps you develop a work plan that prioritizes tasks leading up to the delivery date (e.g., one month, one quarter, or longer). good life questions https://radreads.co/10k-questions/ Goodhart’s Law = When a measure becomes a target, it ceases to be a good measure.
 One hospital took too long to admit patients so a penalty was given for 4+ hour wait times.
 In response, ambulance drivers were asked to slow down so they could shorten wait times. grit